solana-foundation/developer-content/content/courses/connecting-to-offchain-data/oracles.md

 will store two pieces of info:

-- `unlock_price` - The price of SOL in USD at which point you can withdraw; you can hard-code it to whatever you want (e.g. $21.53)
+- `unlock_price` - The price of SOL in USD at which point you can withdraw; you can hard-code it to whatever value you prefer (e.g. $21.53)
 - `escrow_amount` - Keeps track of how many lamports are stored in the escrow account

-We will also be defining our PDA seed of `"MICHAEL BURRY"` and our hardcoded SOL_USD oracle pubkey `SOL_USDC_FEED`.
+We will also define our PDA seed of `"MICHAEL BURRY"` and our hardcoded SOL_USD oracle pubkey as `SOL_USDC_FEED`.

 ```rust
 // in state.rs